ryandeussing/jimhopper/_mindfulness-and-meditation/cultivating-mindfulness.md

 * Such gradual, tolerable and deliberate re-experiencing of painful feelings and memories can modulate their intensity and foster increasing confidence and mastery.
 It really is possible to relate to painful experiences and memories without trying to escape or becoming overwhelmed.

 For many people, it is necessary to work with a therapist and/or meditation teacher who is experienced at helping people deal with the four problems listed above.
-One therapy that can be extremely beneficial is Dialectical Behavior Therapy (DBT).
+One therapy that can be very helpful is Dialectical Behavior Therapy (DBT).
 This treatment approach incorporates mindfulness into a comprehensive individual and group program designed to cultivate skills of emotion tolerance, emotion regulation and interpersonal effectiveness.
-(For more information on DBT, see the section, "Resources for Learning to Be More Mindful")
+(For more information on DBT, see below, Resources for Learning to Be More Mindful.)

 Finally, some people need to take medication for severe depression, anxiety, posttraumatic disorder or other symptoms.
 A group of long-term meditators who are also physicians – Roger Walsh, Robin Bitner, Bruce Victor and Lorena Hillman – have written a very thoughtful article on this issue, [Medication or Meditation?](http://moonlightcounseling.com/meditation-or-medication/) They discuss preliminary research findings on potential benefits of anti-depressants for meditators who suffer from major depression.